mcconnellsoftware/mcconnellsoftware.github.io/_posts/2015-08-05-enterprise-app-quality.md

 ---
 layout: single
 title: "Enterprise Application Quality"
 date: 2015-08-05 12:21:29 +0000
 tags: Management
-classes: wide
+toc: true
 ---
-One widely known benchmarks of “software team quality” is The Joel Test, and nitpicks aside it’s still an entirely sane bunch of questions 15 years after its debut.
-12 “yes” answers – or 12 x “nope!” – gives a pretty quick insight into an organisation.
+_Aug 2015: One widely known benchmarks of “software team quality” is The Joel Test, and nitpicks aside it’s still an entirely sane bunch of questions 15 years after its debut.
+12 “yes” answers – or 12 x “nope!” – gives a pretty quick insight into an organisation._

 Reading about The Joel Test again recently got me thinking about this, largely because many of the questions don’t really hit close to the heart of what makes large enterprise development satisfying and effective – or not.